michaelcd/ActiveRecordLite/README.md

 #ActiveRecord Lite

-An ORM built to duplicate the methods of Ruby on Rails' ActiveRecord.
+An ORM inspired by Ruby on Rails' ActiveRecord.
 Abstracts complex SQL queries to Ruby objects via modules and inheritance.

 ## Methods
 * `SQLObject::all` returns all rows within the object's corresponding table.